chef/chef-web-docs/content/upgrade_server.md

 and Chef Infra Server will write all credentials to a single location.

 For more information on password generation, including a list of supported add-on versions, see [Chef Infra Server Credentials Management](/server_security/#chef-infra-server-credentials-management).

+### Upgrading to Chef Infra Server 12.3.0

+If you are running Chef Infra Server 11 please contact Chef Support for additional guidance on upgrading your Chef Infra Server installation.

 ## Standalone Upgrade